aaronbloomfield/ccc/hws/btcparser/index.md

 $
 ```

+The file provided has the first 10 blocks, and would create 145 lines of output; we only want the beginning, so we pipe it through `head -13` to get the first 13 lines of the hexdump output.

 Each line displays 16 bytes from the file.
-The columns in hexdump shows the address of the first byte in the row (in hex), the hex values of the 16 bytes, and an ASCII representation of those 16 bytes (if they are printable characters).
-You can see, at the bottom of the hexdump display above, the text included in the genesis block for Bitcoin.
-You may want to save the hexdump output to a file (`hexdump -C blk00000.blk > blk00000.blk.txt`), but be warned, as this will be a very large file (631 Mb).
-You can also use the smaller block files as well.
+The columns in hexdump shows the address of the first byte in the row (in hex), the hex values of the 16 bytes, and an ASCII representation of those 16 bytes (if they are printable characters; a period is used if they are not printable characters).
+You can see, at the bottom of the hexdump display above, the text included in the genesis block for Bitcoin ("The Times 03/Jan/2009 Chancellor on brink of second bailout for banks").
+You may want to save the hexdump output to a file (`hexdump -C blk00000.blk > blk00000.blk.txt`).
+If you do this with some of the larger blockchain files, be aware that the hexdump output can be quite large (up to 631 Mb for the largest file we provide in this assignment).

 The first four bytes (`f9 be b4 d9`) is the so-called "magic number" which identifies the start of a block.
 The value is 0xd9b4bef9, or 0xf9beb4d9 in little-Endian.
 The next four bytes (1d 01 00 00) are the size.
 That's in little-Endian, so converted to big-Endian it's 0x0000011d = 285.
 The next 285 bytes are the contents of block 0 (the genesis block).
 Block 1 thus starts at byte 285+8=293 (0x125 in hex) in the file.
-You can see this later in the hexdump output:
+You can see this later in the hexdump output (not shown above because of the `head -13` pipe):

 ```
 00000110  5c 38 4d f7 ba 0b 8d 57  8a 4c 70 2b 6b f1 1d 5f  |\8M....W.Lp+k.._|